 4. Side Bend Stretch

-Many core exercies require you to get on the floor to complete.
-But the side bend stretch is an effective ab workouts at home that you can do while seated.
+Many core exercises require you to get on the floor to complete.
+But the side bend stretch is an effective ab workout at home that you can do while seated.
 Start at your baseline: always sitting up tall and supporting your back with a strong core.
 Keeping your core engaged, extend your right arm toward the ceiling, keeping your arm close to your right ear.
 Slowly and carefully, bend your upper body into the movement, reaching over the top of your head and making a “c” shape with your spine.
 Repeat the movement on the other side.
 Be careful not to overextend yourself in this position.
-When you feel your abs engage, stop, and come back to center.
+When you feel your abs engage, stop, and come back to the center.

 5. Seated Crunches

-Many people will search “exercises for wheelchair bound person,” without realizing working out from a seated position can be very beneficial toward working out your core muscles.
+Many people will search “exercises for a wheelchair-bound person,” without realizing working out from a seated position can be very beneficial toward working out your core muscles.
 To perform a seated crunch, sit up straight with your arms crossed at your chest.
 Pull your belly button in like you are trying to make it touch your spine.
 Press your lower back into your chair as you curl your upper body toward your thighs.
 Straighten to come back to a neutral position.
 Want more of a challenge?
 Loop a resistance band around a door to increase intensity.

 Now is a great time to adopt a new exercise program.
-Whether you are working with a physical trainer who has experience working out with people with disabilities, or if you want to fly solo and try our top 5 wheelchair workout exercises, there is no wrong way to take measures at improving your physical and mental health.
+Whether you are working with a physical trainer who has experience working out with people with disabilities, or if you want to fly solo and try our top 5 wheelchair exercises, there is no wrong way to take measures at improving your physical and mental health.